wmeints/effective-llm-applications/README.md

 Once everything is in the chapter, I'll put aside the text for a day and let it rot, ripen, or marinate if you will.
 This helps me to get a fresh perspective on the text.
-I'll then go through the text and make sure that everything makes sense and that the text still conveys what I wanted to tell you.
+I'll then go through the text and make sure everything makes sense and still conveys what I wanted to tell you.

 I perform a final spell check using Grammarly, an online tool that helps me catch mistakes in grammar, spelling, and style.

 ### Formatting and layout

-At this point I use the Leanpub preview generator to preview the final look of my book.
+At this point, I use the Leanpub preview generator to preview the final look of my book.
 I find that I often need to insert additional line breaks and correct figures to make sure that everything looks good.
-I also need to make sure that the layout of the code samples isn't broken.
+I also need to ensure that the code samples' layout isn't broken.

 ### Publishing

-When I think the chapter is ready, I'll publish a new version in Leanpub.
+When the chapter is ready, I'll publish a new version in Leanpub.
 I'll also update the README.md file to reflect the current state of the book.